 For any wildlife photographer with an interest in photographing nesting Common Terns, Laughing Gulls, Least Terns and Piping Plovers and you are visiting or live near the town of Plymouth then a visit to Plymouth Long Beach should be on your radar.
 Located just down the road on Route 3A from such famous tourist sites like Plymouth Rock, Mayflower II and very near Plimoth Plantation.
-It’s a six mile round-trip if you walk from the parking lot or if you have a 4×4 vehicle with proper permit that would get you closer to the North end of the beach.
-Which as a photographer or birder you would want to be as this is where the majority of the birds are located during nesting and the shorebird migration during August and September.
+It’s a six mile round-trip if you walk from the parking lot or if you have a 4×4 vehicle with proper permit, that would get you closer to the North end of the beach.
+As a photographer or birder, this is where you’d want to be as this is the location where the majority of the birds are during nesting and the shorebird migration during August and September.
 Another option for accessing Plymouth Beach is to take Plymouth Watersports’ Beach Ferry which is what six of us (photographers) did this past Saturday.
 If you have a group and do not have a 4×4 and permit to drive out the access road on Plymouth Beach this is a GREAT option.
 Our group arrived at 5:00 AM with a pickup time of 10:00 AM.

 During the summer nesting season large numbers of Common Terns and now in the last 10+ years Laughing Gulls can be found towards the tip of Plymouth Long Beach.
 Least Terns are found in much smaller numbers however they do not nest that far down the beach, Piping Plovers on the other hand can and will nest almost anywhere on the beach.
 In most years a pair (maybe two) Arctic Terns and possible a few Roseate Terns can be found nesting with the Common Terns.
 Late nesting Black Skimmers are also found however the Skimmers to my knowledge have not been successful in fledging any young in the past many years.
 That said there is a pair that are just within the last week attempting to nest and have a clutch of eggs.
 WOW!